HabibulIslam/WebtechHw9/README.md

 Q1.

-Write a JavaScript function that asks the user for two numbers, x and y, then prints out xy.
+Write a JavaScript function that asks the user for two numbers, x and y, then prints out x^y.

 Q2